-If you are a new student joining us at the International Study Centre (ISC), you may have some questions about what it's like to live and study in the UK.
-To help you plan your journey, we’ve put together a useful guide with information on what to do once you have confirmed your place, what to pack and much more.
+Students joining us at the International Study Centre may have some questions about what it's like to live and study in the UK.
+To answer these, there is a useful guide with information on the process, what to pack and much more.

 Life in the UK may be different from what you are used to.
 We’ve listed some frequently asked questions, together with answers that we hope you’ll find useful.
 If you have any other questions then contact us or your local agent who will be happy to help you plan for your arrival in the UK.